XeroxQ/chronograph/README.md

 * Trigger flows at exact timer- or stopwatch durations with millisecond (fractional seconds) precision,
 * Pause and resume timers, stopwatches and transitions with action cards or from within settings,
 * Support for random or computed durations or adjustments using simple math expressions,
-* All timers, stopwatches and transitions are persistent across Homey restarts.
+* All timers, stopwatches and transitions are persistent across Homey restarts,
+* Target multiple timers, stopwatches and transitions at once using wildcards in supported cards.

 **Simple math expressions**